Brest, Belarus: Interwar Poland

+During World War I, the city was destroyed by 70% and required reconstruction.
 The city was developed significantly and a number of representative public buildings were erected in Neoclassical and Modernist styles, especially at Ulica Unii Lubelskiej (Union of Lublin Street, now Lenin Street), including the Bank of Poland, Tax Chamber, Regional Chamber of the State Control, Healthcare Fund and Voivodeship Office.
 Other notable projects include the officials' housing estate, stylistically inspired by historic manor houses of Polish nobility and the garden city movement, and the Warburg Residential Colony, dedicated to poor Jews who had lost their homes in World War I, founded by Felix M. Warburg, chairman of the Joint Distribution Committee of American Funds for Jewish War Sufferers.
 In 1929, city limits were greatly expanded.

 In the twenty years of Poland's sovereignty, of the total of 36 brand new schools established in the city, there were ten public, and five private Jewish schools inaugurated, with Yiddish and Hebrew as the language of instruction.
 The first-ever Jewish school in Brześć history opened in 1920, almost immediately after Poland's return to independence.
 In 1936 Jews constituted 41.3% of the Brześć population or 21,518 citizens.
 Some 80.3% of private enterprises were run by Jews.
 The Polish Army troops of the 9th Military District along with its headquarters were stationed in Brześć Fortress.

 The city had an overwhelmingly Jewish population during Russian rule: 30,000 out of 45,000 total population according to Russian 1897 census, which fell to 21,000 out of 50,000 according to the Polish census of 1931.